Skip to Main Content

 Indonesian Antique & Furniture Access

-Established relationships with Jakarta's Jalan Surabaya antique market, Bali's Ubud and Mas woodcarving workshops, and Javanese teak furniture dealers.
+Set up relationships with Jakarta's Jalan Surabaya antique market, Bali's Ubud and Mas woodcarving workshops, and Javanese teak furniture dealers.
 Access to authentic colonial, Javanese court, and tribal pieces from across the archipelago.

 Indonesian Design Traditions